 Dodge makes a number FFVs that burn E85, including the Chrysler Town and Country minivan, Jeep Grand Cherokee SUV, Chrysler Sebring sedan and Dodge Ram 1500 pick-up.
 Ford and GM offer a similar range of ethanol-friendly FFVs.

 Another alternative, the electric car, runs on electrical power stored in batteries.
 Considered zero emission vehicles, some electric vehicles have onboard generators; others plug into an outside source.

-Hybrid electric vehicles (HEVs) combine high fuel economy [electric] and low emissions with the power, range and convenience of conventional diesel and gasoline.
+HEVs combine high fuel economy [electric] and low emissions with the power, range and convenience of conventional diesel and gasoline.
 HEV technologies have the potential to be combined with alternative fuels and fuel cells for additional benefits.

 There are also forms of alternative energy that one would most likely not consider.
 For example Michelin has taken that empty space in the wheel and put an entire electric drive train inside of it.

 An alternative energy that you don’t hear about much, Compressed Natural Gas (CNG), is typically used for heating, cooking and cooling.
 However, when it is compressed and stored in a fuel tank, CNG can be used as a very clean-burning fuel for cars and trucks.
 Most CNG vehicles are part of commercial fleets (taxicabs, municipal buses, etc.) that have on-site pumps for convenient refueling.